masurp/VU_CADC/tutorials/R_text_unsupervised-text-classification.md

        title = "Probabilites of the first three tweets being about a certain topic") + theme(legend.position = "none")
 ```

+Here we can see that text1 contains more than one topic.
+Text 3, in
+contrast, seems to be only about topic 6.

 ## Assigning topics to tweets